andreeasimona/lights-control/README.md

 ## Test in local enviroment.
 Type in the root folder of the project:
    - for javascript tests: npm test
-   - fro eslint check: npm run linter
+   - for eslint check: npm run linter

 ## Structure
    - components folder: All React components